-A year ago, we announced the SecurityTrails SpiderFoot plugin and wrote about all the ways in which you can use this amazing security tool, and today, we have the pleasure of talking to the author himself, Steve Micallef.
+A year ago, we [announced][blog_spiderfoot] the [SecurityTrails SpiderFoot plugin][integrations] and wrote about all the ways in which you can use this amazing security tool, and today, we have the pleasure of talking to the author himself, Steve Micallef.
 He shares first-hand information about growing the OSINT community, surprising things he’s uncovered in the process, how he manages to stay on track while having a regular, 9-to-5 job, and how he made his way from Australia to Zurich, Switzerland, a city thriving in digital, medical and financial technology innovations.

 SecurityTrails: You're from Australia but currently living in Switzerland.
 How did the decision to relocate affect your business, and the way you go about things?

 Steve Micallef: Well, living in Australia I tended to feel somewhat cut off from the rest of the world, due to the time zone difference and of course the physical distance from Europe and the US.
 It takes over 24 hours to fly from Melbourne to Zurich!
 Working for a global bank at the time didn't help either, since I was often having to attend late-night conference calls.